thecodeforest/fantasyfootball/README.md

 ## Benchmarking

-The **fantasyfootball** package provides football enthusiasts with the data and tools to create "industry-grade" player point projections customized for their league's scoring system.
+The **fantasyfootball** package provides football enthusiasts with the data and tools to create player point projections customized for their league's scoring system.
 Indeed, a simple comparison between (1) a "naive" projection, and (2) a subscription-based, "industry-grade" projection, revealed that accurate weekly player-level point projections are achievable with **fantasyfootball**.
 Across all player positions, **fantasyfootball** projections were, on average, 18% more accurate relative to the naive projection (5.6 pts vs. 4.6 pts), while the industry-grade projections were 4% more accurate than the **fantasyfootball** projections (4.6 pts vs. 4.4 pts).
 The figure below further disaggregates projection performance by player position.
 More details surrounding this analysis can be found in the [benchmarking notebook](https://github.com/thecodeforest/fantasyfootball/blob/main/examples/benchmarking.ipynb).

 ![benchmark](https://github.com/thecodeforest/fantasyfootball/blob/main/docs/images/benchmark_performance_full.png?raw=true)

 ## Quickstart

 Let's walk through an example to illustrate a core use-case of **fantasyfootball**: weekly roster decisions.
 Imagine it's Tuesday, Week 15 of the 2021 NFL regular season.
 Your somewhat mediocre team occupies 5th place in the league standings, one spot away from the coveted playoff threshold.
 It is a must-win week, and you are in the unenviable position of deciding who starts in the Flex roster spot.
-You have two wide-receivers available to start, Hunter Renfrow or Chris Godwin, and you want to estimate which player will score more points in Week 15.
+You have three wide receivers available to start, Keenan Allen, Chris Godwin, or Tyler Lockett, and you want to estimate which player will score more points in Week 15.
 Accordingly, you use the data and feature engineering capabilities in **fantasyfootball** to create player-level point projections.
 The player with the highest point projection will be slotted into the Flex roster spot, propelling your team to fantasy victory!

 Let's start by importing several packages and reading all game data from the 2015-2021 seasons.